Improve Team Performance

 Starting in the fall of 2014, the team did three team assessments every 6 months.
 The debrief sessions were often heated and confrontational.
 Many ended in tears.
 But in the spring of 2015, things started to turn around.
 Relationships started to heal.
 The players began to trust each other and had conversations that were honest and vulnerable.
 Once team chemistry improved, performance on the lanes improved as well.
 They started winning.
 In fact, on April 14, 2018, the Vanderbilt Women’s Bowling Team brought home another NCAA championship.
 Shortly afterward, Coach Williamson sent an email to the G360 team thanking us for the feedback and guidance that helped them succeed at the highest levels of collegiate competition.

-The G360 Team Survey measures 4 core competencies.
+The G360 Team Survey measures 4 core competencies: shared vision, task management, psychological safety, and dependability.
 Research has shown that when teams are performing well in these areas, they tend to perform well overall.

 In addition to assessing the team as a whole, the G360 Team Survey measures the following 16 core competencies grouped into four major categories for each member.
 Click on any of the competencies below for a detailed description of that competency along with suggested videos, books and websites to help improve in that area.

 |Personal Qualities||Interpersonal Skills||Problem Solving Skills||Leadership Skills|